javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 Browsers scan the page for scripts and download them in parallel, to improve performance.
 So in the example above both scripts download in parallel.
 The `small.js` probably finishes first.

-...But the `defer` atribute, besides telling the browser "not to block", ensures that the relative order is kept.
+...But the `defer` attribute, besides telling the browser "not to block", ensures that the relative order is kept.
 So even though `small.js` loads first, it still waits and runs after `long.js` executes.

 That may be important for cases when we need to load a JavaScript library and then a script that depends on it.